Who is eligible to apply?

 After I am accepted, where can I find transportation information?

 Transportation is provided per board policy.
 Students who are accepted to SCAPA Lafayette will need to request transportation if needed.
 Requests are typically due by the end of May.
-Once the routes have been established, you can find them on the district Bus Route Finder tool.
-Look for Special Programs Transportation and SCAPA routes under the Bulletin menu.
 If you are not already in the Lafayette attendance area, your bus route may require you to transport your student to a dropoff and pickup location.
+More information on our SCAPA Transportation page.